Research

 - Cancer Screening in Five Continents (CanScreen5)

 The CanScreen5 project aims to uniformly collect, analyse, and disseminate data on the characteristics and performance of cancer screening programmes globally.
 A web-based open access platform facilitates data interpretation (https://canscreen5.iarc.fr), and self-paced training modules enable participants to propose measures to improve the quality of cancer screening programmes, to maximize the benefits and minimize the potential harms (https://learning.iarc.fr/edp/resources/pgm-cancer-screening).
 Capacity-building is supported through regional training sessions with programme managers, in partnership with WHO regional offices.
+More than 100 countries have participated in the programme to date.

 - RISCC (Risk-Based Screening for Cervical Cancer for Europe)

-RISCC is a European Union-funded consortium aiming to identify optimal risk-based cervical cancer screening protocols.
+RISCC is a EU-funded consortium aiming to identify optimal risk-based cervical cancer screening protocols.
 The RISCC consortium is based on data from four large European population-based randomized controlled trials of HPV screening and from the Finnish phase IV cluster-randomized vaccination trial of vaccinating only girls versus both girls and boys.
 EPR contributes to RISCC through its open-source model for disease progression by assessing health gains and screening-related harms associated with different risk-based programmes (https://www.riscc-h2020.eu/).

 - CBIG-SCREEN (Cervical cancer screening in vulnerable women in Europe)